Top 10 Gated Communities in DFW (2026)

 What Makes DFW Gated Communities Worth the Investment?

 Gated communities in Dallas-Fort Worth offer more than just security gates and manicured lawns.
-These neighborhoods provide exclusive amenities that justify their premium pricing.
+These neighborhoods provide exclusive amenities that justify their premium pricing, but you’ve got to know what you’re paying for and whether it’s truly worth it for your lifestyle.

 Most DFW gated communities feature 24/7 security, championship golf courses, and resort-style pools.
-Residents enjoy access to private clubhouses, tennis courts, and walking trails that aren’t available in traditional neighborhoods.
+Residents enjoy access to private clubhouses, tennis courts, and walking trails that you won’t find in traditional neighborhoods.
 The Bridges in Southlake, for example, offers a Tom Fazio-designed golf course and 50,000-square-foot clubhouse.
+That’s not just a neighborhood amenity.
+That’s a lifestyle.

 Which Gated Communities Offer the Best School Districts?

-Education quality drives many gated community purchases, and DFW delivers exceptional options.
-Highland Park ISD consistently ranks among Texas’s top districts, serving several exclusive gated neighborhoods.
+Education quality drives many gated community purchases, and DFW doesn’t disappoint on that front.
+Highland Park ISD consistently ranks among Texas’s top districts, and it’s no coincidence that it serves several of the most exclusive gated neighborhoods.

-Legacy Hills in Frisco benefits from Frisco ISD’s stellar reputation, with multiple Blue Ribbon schools within minutes.
+Legacy Hills in Frisco benefits from Frisco ISD’s stellar reputation, and you’ll have multiple Blue Ribbon schools within minutes.
 The community’s proximity to Legacy West adds urban convenience to suburban tranquility.
 Carroll ISD serves several Southlake gated communities, including Timarron and Clariden Ranch, both offering million-dollar homes with award-winning schools.

 How Much Do DFW Gated Community Homes Cost in 2026?

 Gated community pricing varies significantly across the DFW metroplex, with entry points starting around $800,000 and luxury estates exceeding $5 million.
-Location, amenities, and lot size drive these price variations.
+Location, amenities, and lot size drive these price variations, so let’s break it down.

 Entry-level gated communities in areas like Allen and McKinney offer homes starting at $800,000 to $1.2 million.
 Mid-tier communities in Frisco and Plano typically range from $1.2 to $2.5 million.
 Ultra-luxury options in Highland Park, Southlake, and Westlake command $2.5 to $10+ million.

 Annual HOA fees range from $3,000 to $15,000, covering security, amenities, and maintenance.
-Golf course communities typically charge higher fees due to course maintenance costs.
-After helping 100+ families with gated community purchases, I recommend budgeting an additional 25% beyond the purchase price for closing costs, moving expenses, and first-year HOA fees.
+Golf course communities typically charge higher fees because that course isn’t going to maintain itself.
+I always recommend my clients budget an additional 25% beyond the purchase price for closing costs, moving expenses, and first-year HOA fees.
+That way there aren’t any surprises at the closing table.

 What Are the Top 5 Gated Communities Near Major DFW Employers?

-Corporate relocations drive significant gated community demand, especially near major employment centers.
+Corporate relocations drive significant gated community demand, and it’s especially strong near major employment centers.
 Legacy West in Plano attracts executives from Toyota, Liberty Mutual, and JPMorgan Chase with its proximity to the corporate corridor.

 Stonebriar in Frisco serves families working at The Star (Dallas Cowboys headquarters) and other Legacy Drive corporations.
-The community offers modern amenities while maintaining reasonable commute times to downtown Dallas via DNT.
+The community offers modern amenities, and you’ll have reasonable commute times to downtown Dallas via DNT.

 When Is the Best Time to Buy in DFW Gated Communities?